speechcatcher-asr/speechcatcher/README.md

 or to transcribe data live from your microphone:

     speechcatcher -l

+or to launch a Vosk compatible websocket server for live transcription on ws://localhost:2700/

+    speechcatcher_server --vosk-output-format --port 2700

 All required model files are downloaded automatically and placed into a ".cache" directory.